gtatters/ThermImageJ/Readme.md

 Compatibility
 -------------

 -   ThermImageJ was developed on OSX, and tested using ImageJ v1.52n.
 Many features require installation of command line tools that may present future challenges on different operating systems.
 Testing and troubleshooting is ongoing.
-Report issues here: <https://github.com/gtatters/ThermImageJ/issues>
+Please report issues here: <https://github.com/gtatters/ThermImageJ/issues>

 Requirements
 ------------